It's Easy to Enrol

 This is because of:

-• involvement of large muscle groups
+• Involvement of large muscle groups

-• the distance from the heart (if muscles worked are further from the heart & are using more blood...that excess blood needs to be pumped further)
+• The distance from the heart (if muscles worked are further from the heart & are using more blood...that excess blood needs to be pumped further)

-• gravity (the pushing of blood back up to the heart goes against gravity which makes the heart pump harder)
+• Gravity (the pushing of blood back up to the heart goes against gravity which makes the heart pump harder)

-• legs weigh more and therefore more effort is required to keep them in action and to sustain the action for extended periods.
+• Legs weigh more and therefore more effort is required to keep them in action and to sustain the action for extended periods.
 As such, repeated energetic leg movements are the basis for most aerobic exercise whether walking, running, jumping, stepping, cycling, skating, etc.

-Variations in cleg movements include:
+Variations in leg movements include:

 • Jumping Jacks